Crime and its repression: The evolvement of criminal psychology

 One of the first implementations of psychology on criminal justice regulations was the so-called Constitutio Criminalis Carolina of 1532.
 It was impactful in the early modern era in most of the German speaking parts of Europe and built the base for the criminal justice system Aschaffenburg would later analyse in his book.
 A few hundred centuries later in the early half of the nineteenth century many scholars from different disciplines such as psychology and law started to pick up interest in the psychological causes of criminal behaviour establishing the field of criminology.
 In Germany the main contributors included police officials, medical doctors, prison administrators, law experts, judges and many more.
 Legal experts and medical doctors tended to study more the individual, whereas moral statisticians were more interested in the social causes of crime.
 Aschaffenburg would eventually combine both of these focuses in his book.
-Overall scholars at the time more or less focused on a bibliographical approach concentrating on an individuals lifespan leading up to the criminal event.
-Considering an individuals life leading up to the criminal event is in accordance with Aschaffenburg's approach as later described in Crime and its repression.
+Overall scholars at the time more or less focused on a bibliographical approach concentrating on an individual's lifespan leading up to the criminal event.
+Considering an individual's life leading up to the criminal event is in accordance with Aschaffenburg's approach as later described in Crime and its repression.

 After the early half of the nineteenth century there was a shift in legal regulations towards more lenience for criminals who were mentally ill.
 In 1879 the possibility to send a criminal to an asylum for observation was implemented.
 This brought psychiatrists closer to the courts and resulted in more psychological approaches towards criminology over the 19th century.
 Psychologists around this timeframe also benefitted from the rising acknowledgement of natural sciences among the German society.
 From 1875 onwards, the field of criminology managed to establish itself as an independent field of science.
 This context made the base to enable psychologists like Aschaffenburg to publish their books coming from a psychologically focused perspective.